hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

 ### V. User Authentication

-After successfully configuring & setting up HaptikLib, you'll be able to proceed to the user signup flow.
+After successfully configuring & setting up Haptik, you'll be able to proceed to the user signup flow.
 Signup includes mainly two steps.
-First, collecting the required parameters of the end user according to the type they are signing up (`Guest user` or `verified user`) and second passing the collected parameters to HaptikLib.
+First, collecting the required parameters of the end user according to the type they are signing up (`Guest user` or `verified user`) and second passing the collected parameters to Haptik.

 ###### Signup Types

-HaptikLib gives a public class `HPSignUpObject` which you can use to collect the required parameters.
+Haptik gives a public class `HPSignUpObject` which you can use to collect the required parameters.
 Each auth flows require a different set of parameters passed to HPSignUpObject.
 Contact Haptik for knowing more about your `Auth-Type` & `Auth-ID`.

 This class follows the builder pattern.
 Here's an example of how to make use of it: